Smart Spending

 What to Watch Out For

 Virtual card numbers can occasionally cause issues with subscriptions that require consistent billing data for account verification.
-In those cases, use a dedicated physical card solely for subscriptions — one that you review monthly.
-This isolation strategy is similar to the budgeting discipline covered in our comparison of cash envelope vs. zero-based budgeting, where assigning every dollar a purpose prevents financial leakage.
+In those cases, use a dedicated physical card solely for subscriptions, one that you review monthly.
+This isolation strategy mirrors the budgeting discipline covered in our comparison of cash envelope vs. zero-based budgeting, where assigning every dollar a purpose prevents financial leakage.

 Did You Know?